The World Is A Disaster, But Everything Is Awesome!

 The Lego Movie

-Lacking some form of awesome?
-No worries – much of it can be purchased.
-Upgrade your look, social skills, work skills, spiritual experiences, romantic relationships etc. with more awesomeness.
-Also at your service are any number of celebrities, influencers and role models ready to inspire you to become as awesome as they are.
+Lacking something in your life?
+No worries.
+Much “awesomeness” can be purchased or optimized.
+You can upgrade your look, your skills, your relationships, even your spiritual life.
+Also at your service are any number of celebrities, influencers and role models ready to inspire you to become more awesome.

 Everything is available for sale towards a More Awesome You.

-The thing about a focus on awesomeness is that it encourages us to selectively showcase only the “awesome” parts of our life.
-Those parts where we’re looking amazing, being super witty and having an awesome time.
+Social media amplifies this dynamic by encouraging us to selectively showcase parts of our life – the moments where we look amazing, say super witty things and are having a great time.
 Our idealized self living an idealized lifestyle.

 “May your life someday be as awesome as you pretend it is on Facebook / [insert your favorite social media].”